KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 again, this is a proof of concept that the model could work.

 ### NOT YET COMPLETED
-I would like to add the use of .csv files instead of the use of .txt files for obvious reasons.
-Also would like to change the code from C++ to R (the e conomists prefered programming language).
+I would like to change the code from C++ to R (the e conomists preferred programming language).